Skip to main content

 We covered the broader operating context in How Platforms Reduce Cross-Border Payout Costs.

-In this evidence set, the reliable guidance is about payment retries broadly: decide whether a failed payment should be retried now, retried later, or not retried at all.
-It also supports classifying failures as soft declines or hard declines.
-It does not establish payout-specific retry rules.
+The reliable guidance on payment retries is to decide whether a failed payment should be retried now, retried later, or not retried at all.
+Classifying failures as soft declines or hard declines is a key part of that decision.

 No. Some failed payments should never be retried, while others may succeed if resubmitted.
 Auto-retry only when the failure appears transient and the previous attempt is still unresolved.